raweru/modelling-airbnbs-property-listing-dataset-/README.md

 ## Milestone 7: Reuse the framework for another use-case with the Airbnb data

-Our final task was to reuse the classification shallow algorithms and repurpose the neural net but for a classification problem, using the 'bedrooms' column as the label.
+Our final task was to reuse the classification shallow algorithms and repurpose the neural net for a classification problem, using the 'bedrooms' column as the label.

 Shallow algorithms inside classification.py could easily be reused just by replacing the 'label' keyword argument when loading the dataset.